 - Hormonal changes, such as menopause

-How are heart palpitations diagnosed?
+How are arrhythmias diagnosed?

-How are heart palpitations treated?
+How are arrhythmias treated?

-If your doctor spots a functional issue, they can get you started on an appropriate treatment plan to get your heart back on track and in a regular rhythm.
+If your arrhythmia doctor spots a functional issue, they can get you started on an appropriate treatment plan to get your heart back on track and in a regular rhythm.